 Part 4 of the Communications Act 2003 makes it an offence to use or install TV receiving equipment to:

 The Act empowers the BBC to make and amend the terms and conditions of a licence.
 It allows the government to make regulations to exempt or reduce the licence fee for certain persons in certain circumstances.
 It also makes it an offence for anyone to have any TV receiving equipment in their possession or under their control who intends to use or install it in contravention of the main offence (above), or knows, or has reasonable grounds for believing, that another person intends to install or use a TV receiving equipment in contravention of the main offence.

-The Communications (Television Licensing) Regulations 2004 define what is a 'television set' and who is a 'television dealer'.
-The regulations also set out the various types of TV Licence, the criteria for obtaining them, the fees payable for them (including the frequency and amount of instalments) and the different concessions available, including concessions for people who are blind or severely sight impaired, people who are over 74 years of age, people who live in residential care and people who run hotels, guesthouses or campsites.
+The Communications (Television Licensing) Regulations 2004 define what is a 'television set.'
+The regulations also set out the various types of TV Licence, the criteria for obtaining them, the fees payable for them (including the frequency and amount of instalments) and the different concessions available, including concessions for people who are blind (severely sight impaired), people who are over 74 years of age, people who live in residential care and people who run hotels, guesthouses or campsites.

-We have a policy for determining the circumstances in which we will revoke or cancel a TV Licence.
-A TV Licence lasts for as long as specified on the licence unless it has previously been cancelled or revoked by or on behalf of the licensing authority (the BBC) in accordance with section 364(4) of the Communications Act.
-We will only revoke or cancel a licence in the following circumstances:
+We have a policy for determining the circumstances in which we will cancel a TV Licence.
+A TV Licence lasts for as long as specified on the licence unless it has previously been cancelled by or on behalf of the licensing authority (the BBC) in accordance with section 364(4) of the Communications Act.
+We will only cancel a licence in the following circumstances:

 1. Breach of licence terms